-Concerning the Polish-German border at the rivers Oder and Neisse and materialized under pressure from Josef Stalin, it was inked by the prime minister of the still non-sovereign GDR, Otto Grotewohl (1894-1964) and Polish premier Józef Cyrankiewicz (1911-1989), not very independent himself either.
+Concerning the Polish-German border at the rivers Oder and Neisse and materialized under pressure from Joseph Stalin, it was inked by the Prime Minister of the still non-sovereign GDR, Otto Grotewohl (1894-1964) and Polish Premier Józef Cyrankiewicz (1911-1989), not very independent himself either.

 It recognized the decisions taken at the Potsdam Conference in summer 1945 regarding Poland being moved westwards at the cost of Germany.
 The terms referred to the defined border which run west of Swinemünde, a world-famous German resort at the Baltic Sea, following first the Oder and then the Lusatian Neisse to the Czechoslovak border.
 The German Communists therefore accepted the division of cities located at both sides of those rivers like Küstrin, Frankfurt, Guben, Forst and Görlitz.